Manuelfjr/manuelfjr.github.io/_posts/2021-04-04-post-tail-league.md

 last_modified_at: 2021-04-04T08:06:00-03:00
 ---

-We are the Technology and Artificial Intelligence League (TAIL), a non-profit organization directed by students.
+We are the Technology and <a target='_blank' href='https://aria.ci.ufpb.br/tail/'>Artificial Intelligence League (TAIL)</a>, a non-profit organization directed by students.
 Our journey started in 2020, during the pandemics.
 We are located at João Pessoa-Paraíba, Brazil, linked to the Artificial Intelligence Applications laboratory, ARIA - UFPB.

 TAIL emerged intending to develop its members, promoting content from different areas and with an interest in developing research in ​​Artificial Intelligence.
 Our body of members is composed of PhD professors, master and undergraduate students.